Did you know that almost a third of Americans have credit scores less than 601?

 Do payday loans help your credit?
 They absolutely can, provided you use them responsibly.

-We recommend doing your research well before requesting a payday loan.
+We recommend doing your research well before requesting a payday loan, just as you should before getting a cash loan.
 Read our tips for getting a payday loan without paying too much money here!
 Here are some other articles you might find helpful:

 Bad credit personal loans guaranteed approval – up to $5,000